All Adult Animation Is South Park

 - A big reason Father of the Pride lasted as briefly as it did was that it simultaneously played this trope straight and failed at it.

-- Brickleberry can be best described as every single vulgar and offensive adult cartoon times one hundred.
-It's as if the creators wanted to see just how much vulgar, offensive, and tasteless content they could cram into a 22-minute timeslot.
+- Brickleberry can be best described as every single vulgar, offensive and tasteless adult cartoon times one hundred.
+In 22-minutes.

 - Probably the worst offender of this trope played straight would be "Drawn Together", which is 90% Cringe Comedy.
 You can count the amount of jokes that are not shock value, bodily function-related or at the expense of any kind of social/racial minority on one hand.

-- We can now add Mr Pickles Good Boy to the list of shows that play this trope straight.
-While some of the most saccharine cartoons for children have unrealistic plots and characters because they try too hard to be safe, cartoons like these for adults have unrealistic plots and characters because the stories are needlessly dark, all of the characters are terrible people and excess Body Horror and cruelty tends to overshadow the plot.
+- We can now add Mr. Pickles to the list of shows that play this trope straight.
+Plots are needlessly dark to the point of being unrealistic, all of the characters are ugly, inside and out, as well as being bland at best and terrible at worst, and the excess Body Horror and cruelty tends to overshadow the plot.

 - Eight Crazy Nights is one of the few feature film examples of this trope played straight.